 All concrete shall conform to Pennsylvania Department of Transportation Form 408 requirements for air-entrained Class AA concrete and shall have a minimum compressive strength of 3,750 psi after 28 days.
-PennDOT Class AA Concrete Mix Designs for the current year shall be acceptable for all curb and sidewalk installations except for ADA curb ramps and intersection radii subject to traffic.
+PennDOT Class AA Concrete Mix Designs for the current year shall be acceptable for all curb and sidewalk installations.
 Other concrete mix designs may be submitted for pre-approval by the Bureau of Engineering, such as 4000 psi, 5000 psi, high-early, etc. as may be required by property or project owner.
 At no time will concrete be approved with a compressive strength of less than 3750 at 28 days.
 All concrete shall be supplied from a state approved source unless otherwise found acceptable by the Bureau of Engineering prior to use.
-Any concrete batch, permit number, or permittee may be randomly selected by the

-Bureau of Engineering for cylinder testing, to determine the suitability of concrete for the project, at the sole expense of the permittee.
+Any concrete batch, permit number, or permittee may be randomly selected by the Bureau of Engineering for cylinder testing, to determine the suitability of concrete for the project, at the sole expense of the permittee.

 All concrete permits containing work over 3 cubic yards shall be required to provide one of the following to an inspector: a material ticket, a mix design, or a cylinder break from a lab for final acceptance.

 All concrete shall be white in color unless approved by the Bureau of Engineering.
-Concrete that is to be used for ADA curb ramps and/or curbs located along the radius of intersections shall adhere to the Engineering Details and be constructed of 4000 psi or 5000 psi as designated.